Effects of high altitude on humans: Pressure effects as a function of altitude

 Travel to each of these altitude regions can lead to medical problems, from the mild symptoms of acute mountain sickness to the potentially fatal high-altitude pulmonary edema (HAPE) and high-altitude cerebral edema (HACE).
 The higher the altitude, the greater the risk.
 Expedition doctors commonly stock a supply of dexamethasone, to treat these conditions on site.
 Research also indicates elevated risk of permanent brain damage in people climbing to above 5500. m.

+People who develop acute mountain sickness can sometimes be identified before the onset of symptoms by changes in fluid balance hormones regulating salt and water metabolism.
+People who are predisposed to develop high-altitude pulmonary edema may present a reduction in urine production before respiratory symptoms become apparent.

 Humans have survived for two years at 5950 m, 475 millibars of atmospheric pressure), which is the highest recorded permanently tolerable altitude; the highest permanent settlement known, La Rinconada, is at 5100 m.

 At altitudes above 7500 m, 383 millibars of atmospheric pressure), sleeping becomes very difficult, digesting food is near-impossible, and the risk of HAPE or HACE increases greatly.

 Death zone

 The death zone in mountaineering (originally the lethal zone) was first conceived in 1953 by Edouard Wyss-Dunant, a Swiss physician and alpinist.
 It refers to altitudes above a certain point where the amount of oxygen is insufficient to sustain human life for an extended time span.
 This point is generally tagged as 8000 m, less than 356 millibars of atmospheric pressure).
 All 14 summits in the death zone above 8000 m, called eight-thousanders, are located in the Himalaya and Karakoram mountain ranges.

 Many deaths in high-altitude mountaineering have been caused by the effects of the death zone, either directly by loss of vital functions or indirectly through wrong decisions made under stress or physical weakening leading to accidents.
 In the death zone, the human body cannot acclimatize.
 An extended stay in the death zone without supplementary oxygen will result in deterioration of bodily functions, loss of consciousness, and, ultimately, death.

 At an altitude of 63000 ft, the atmospheric pressure is sufficiently low that water boils at the normal temperature of the human body.
 This altitude is known as the Armstrong limit.
 Exposure to pressure below this limit results in a rapid loss of consciousness, followed by a series of changes to cardiovascular and neurological functions, and eventually death, unless pressure is restored within 60–90 seconds.

 Even below the Armstrong limit, an abrupt decrease in atmospheric pressure can cause venous gas bubbles and decompression sickness.
 A sudden change from sea-level pressure to pressures as low as those at 18000 ft can cause altitude-induced decompression sickness.